imagej/imagej.github.io/_pages/Git_submodule_tutorial.md

     ~/fiji/TrakEM2$ git add path/to/some_file.java
     ~/fiji/TrakEM2$ git commit

-You can work as much as you like inside the submodule, and if you have something you want to commit to Fiji, the superproject, first make sure you pushed the changes of the submodule\!
+You can work as much as you like inside the submodule, and if you have something you want to commit to Fiji, the superproject, first make sure you pushed the changes of the submodule!

 Then move up and add the current revision of the submodule inside fiji.